Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

 ## Loops

 Most of the activities we do in life are full of repetitions.
-Imagine if I ask you to print out from 0 to 100 using console.log().
-To implement this simple task it may take you 2 to 5 minutes, such kind of tedious and repetitive task can be carried out using loop.
+Imagine if I ask you to print out numbers from 0 to 100 using console.log().
+To implement this simple task it may take you 2 to 5 minutes, such kind of tedious and repetitive task can be carried out using loops.
 If you prefer watching the videos, you can checkout the [video tutorials](https://www.youtube.com/channel/UCM4xOopkYiPwJqyKsSqL9mw)

 In programming languages to carry out repetitive task we use different kinds of loops.
 The following examples are the commonly used loops in JavaScript and other programming languages.